kulcsarrudolf/pasztor.at/content/blog/2016-11-23-datastructures-101-basics.md

 categories: blog
 date: "2016-11-23T00:00:00Z"
 publishDate: "2016-11-23T00:00:00Z"
-excerpt: Why would you learn data structures?
+summary: Why would you learn data structures?
 You won't need it unless you are a programmer, database engineer or university student... wait, you are?
 Never mind, keep on reading.
 tags:
 - Development